You can configure a virtual machine to allow any virtual network computer (VNC) client to access the virtual machine by connecting to your Mac.

 VNC software enables you to view and interact with one computer from any other computer or mobile device anywhere on the Internet.
 VNC software is cross-platform, enabling remote control between different types of computers.

-Table 1 describes the ways in which you can set up VNC.
+Options for VNC describes the ways in which you can set up VNC.

 |Remote Desktop, Screen Sharing, or Third-party VNC server on the Mac host||